 Ingrown toenails tend to occur at the corners or sides of the toenails.
 Here the nail actually grows into the skin of the toe, an event that often results in swelling, redness, and pain.
 Left untreated by a doctor, an ingrown toenail can also lead to infection and further complications.

 Fractured, dislocated, or sprained toes can be among the most painful foot injuries.
 A fracture happens when the bone of the toe is cracked or broken.
 This often occurs when something is dropped on the toe.
 Dislocation is when the bone is not broken but pushed out of place.
 A common cause of dislocated toes is unnatural stress put on them by poorly fitted shoes.
 Finally, a sprain occurs when a patient damages the ligaments that connect the bones in the toe.
 A typical cause of a sprain is a stubbed toe.
 Often, the toes will look twisted or bent out of their normal position when they’ve experienced one of these injuries.
 But sometimes they won’t.
 You may only have a hairline fracture or the swelling may mask further injury underneath.

 Contact a Los Angeles Foot Care Specialist to Heal Your Toe Problems

-Whether you’re trying to find treatment for a bunion or get custom orthotics to relieve your toe pain, you don’t have to suffer any longer.
-Dr. Jamshidinia is a board-certified foot surgeon in Los Angeles with expertise in minimally invasive hammertoe repair, cosmetic bunion correction, and more.
+Whether you’re trying to find cosmetic foot surgery for a bunion or get orthotics insoles to relieve your toe pain, you don’t have to suffer any longer.
+Dr. Jamshidinia is a board-certified foot surgeon in Los Angeles with expertise in minimally invasive hammertoe repair, cosmetic bunionectomy, and more.
 You don’t have to live with painful toe problems any longer.
 Call Dr. Jamshidinia today at (310) 247-9255 to schedule your consultation.